unytics/bigfunctions/README.md

 ## 🔍️ What are BigFunctions?

-1. **BigFunctions are public BigQuery routines callable from your own BigQuery project without install that give you new super-SQL-powers 💪.**
+1. **BigFunctions are public BigQuery routines callable from your own BigQuery project without install that give you super-SQL-powers 💪.**
-2. **BigFunctions is also a framework to build, test, deploy, document and monitor BigQuery Routines.**
+2. **BigFunctions project is also a framework to define, test, deploy, document and monitor BigQuery Routines. 🔨**